HartzFrequency/Movie_Rental_And_Buying_System/README.md

 This code implements the OOPS Methodology
 And consist the use of File I/O hence code have DATA PERSISTENCY i.e all signup and signin are permanent.

-To  run  the  code  download  the  zip  file  and  extract  it.
+To  run  the  code  clone  the  repo  or  you  can  download  the  zip  file  and  extract  it.